simonhw/middle-earth-champion/README.md

 ## To-do List
 - Update validate_name function to only allow one space and/or one hypen between letters
-- add try except to all instances of accessing google sheet.
 - hash the admin password